egorelik93/PLBlog/NewLang.md

 So far, this system probably doesn't seem any more useful than Rust's, possibly with a more convenient default.
 As I mentioned, every struct in Rust should behave the same way in NewLang.
 Where NewLang differs drastically is in *trait objects*.

-First, note that NewLang does not use the `dyn` keyword, much like earlier versions of Rust.
+First, note that in NewLang, one ordinarily does not want to use the `dyn` keyword with trait objects.

 Say we have the following trait and impl: